PromptNZ/200/README.md

-# Two-Hundred
+# 200

+![200 Logo(./assets/200.png)

-Two-Hundred is a lightweight HTTP request capture and inspection tool that responds to all incoming requests with a "200 OK" response while storing them in memory for later inspection.
+200 is a lightweight HTTP request capture and inspection tool that responds to all incoming requests with a "200 OK" response while storing them in memory for later inspection.

 ## Features